zubia456/Contacts_Manager/README.md

 ### Data Source
 The source is a json Object which is conatain name of contacts and their information such as
 - image
--address
+- address
--rating
+- rating
--likes and dislikes
+- likes and dislikes

 ### Components